anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2000-05-02-the-muladhara-chakra.md

 ---
-title: A Name to the Nameless part2 ch.1 "Tantric Psychology" and "Muladhara Vortex"
+title: A Name to the Nameless partII ch.1 "Tantric Psychology" and "Muladhara Vortex"
 tags: [A Name to the Nameless]
 comments: true
 layout: post